Godot (game engine): Supported platforms

-The Godot engine can be run on consoles, although popular consoles are not officially supported since they do not allow their platform-specific code to be published under an open-source license.
-Games can be ported to consoles through third-party companies.
-Godot 4 support for consoles by third-party teams is currently being worked on.
-W4 Games, a commercial company co-founded by some members of Godot's leadership, has announced plans to offer services porting Godot 4.0 games to Microsoft, Nintendo, and Sony platforms.

-For CPU architectures, Godot officially supports x86 on all desktop platforms (both 32-bit and 64-bit where available) and has official ARM support on macOS, Linux, mobile platforms, and standalone Oculus platforms (both 32-bit and 64-bit where available).
-The web platform uses 32-bit WebAssembly.
-Support for RISC-V and PowerPC Linux is unofficial and experimental.
+The Godot engine can be run on consoles, although popular consoles are not officially supported since proprietary console SDKs are not compatible with the engine's open-source license.
+Games can be ported to consoles through third-party companies, including W4 Games, a commercial company founded by Godot coders.
+For CPU architectures, Godot officially supports x86 on all desktop platforms (both 32-bit and 64-bit where available) and has official ARM support on macOS, Linux, mobile platforms, and standalone Meta platforms (both 32-bit and 64-bit where available).

-Godot also supports a mobile XR port for Meta Quest devices running Horizon OS version 69 or higher, allowing developers to create immersive applications directly on the headset without the use of a traditional computer.
+Godot also supports a mobile XR port for Meta Quest devices running Horizon OS, allowing developers to create immersive applications directly on the headset without the use of a traditional computer.